jannfis/argocd-devbox/README.md

 ## Getting started

 Getting the box started is simple.
 Clone the repository, copy the example configurations, edit them to match your setup and then run `vagrant`.
+If you have SSH or GPG keys you would like to include, copy them before starting the box.

 ```shell
 $ git clone https://github.com/jannfis/argocd-devbox